thevishnuhimself/Task2-AWS-using-Terraform/README.md

 **We give our approval when the permission is asked.**

-# Finally, we see our webserver nad its content
+# Finally, we see our webserver and its content

 ![](/Output.png)